tayyab-balti/AI-Internship/Day2.md

 - **m**: Slope/Coefficient (shows how much `y` changes with one-unit change in `X`)
 - **c**: Y-intercept (value of `y` when `X` is 0)

-`Real-life scenario`: Predicting a car's fuel efficiency based on its weight, horsepower, and age.
+`Real-life scenario:` Predicting a car's fuel efficiency based on its weight, horsepower, and age.

 ### Code
 ```python